Triscus/EuroshieldGranular/README.md

 * Lower Pot:	None
 * LED 1:		  active when Gate is HIGH

-The MIDI IN Port (Teensy Port 0) was used as a digital Input.
+*Note: The MIDI IN Port (Teensy Port 0) was used as a digital Input. *

+## Function
 When the granular Effect begins, it plays back the dry signal for the length of the grain.
-The Mixer behind the effect opens when the playback of the dry sample stopped (Gate goes HIGH + grainLength) and closes when the Gate closes
+The Mixer behind the effect opens when the playback of the dry sample stopped (Gate goes HIGH + grainLength) and closes when the Gate closes.
+So the playback starts after the time of the grain lenght has passed (It needs to 'record' the sample first)

 The grain size will update when the Gate goes HIGH.
-The playback starts

 To reflect different CV Input Voltages, the maximum Value of the CVIn is saved for mapping the playback ratio.
 When you change the CV Source, it could be a good idea to reboot the module to reset the value.